-The CC shall consist of seven officers with voting roles: two co-coordinators, a secretary, a treasurer, a membership officer, an elections officer, and a communications and outreach officer, as well as a local chapter representative to the state party who shall serve an advisory role to, and is not a voting member of, the CC.
+The CC shall consist of seven officers with voting roles: two co-coordinators, a secretary, a treasurer, a membership officer, an elections officer, and an outreach officer, as well as a local chapter representative to the state party who shall serve an advisory role to, and is not a voting member of, the CC.
 In addition, ad hoc committees shall designate a representative to serve an advisory, non-voting role on the CC.

 Each member of the CC shall have the authority to designate an alternative representative to attend a CC meeting in their place if and when that member is absent or incapacitated.
 Voting CC officers representing other committees shall designate an alternative representative that is a member of the same committee.
 Alternative representatives of CC positions shall not be granted voting rights at CC meetings.
 However, they shall carry out all other duties of that position, as appropriate, at the meeting.

 Article 4: Officers

 4.1 Eligibility and Election of Officers